-7.5 Nurses in Preceptorship working on the Flexible Workforce.
+7.5 Nurses in Preceptorship working on the Flexible Workforce;

-Following completion of their supernumerary period Preceptees may, with the permission of their ward manager/ manager / team leader work shifts through the nurse bank on their base ward / substantive area only, and this will be from three months into the Preceptorship Programme.
-Managers must be satisfied that the preceptee is competent and able to fulfil the duties expected of the second qualified nurse.
+Following completion of their supernumerary period Preceptees may, with the permission of their ward sister/charge nurse work shifts through the nurse bank on their base ward only, and this will be from three months into the Preceptorship Programme.
+Ward managers must be satisfied that the preceptee is competent and able to fulfil the duties expected of the second qualified nurse.